jonnybrammah/sqlalchemy-challenge/README.md

 - A list of all the stations in the database
 - Temperature data by date from the most active station, for the last year of data

+The last two routes are dynamic and return:
+- The maximum, minimum and average temperatures between a user-specified start date and the final date in the database
+- The maximum, minimum and average temperatures between a user-specified start date and a user-specified end date